Wakaba Higuchi

 Wakaba Higuchi (樋口 新葉, Higuchi Wakaba) is a Japanese figure skater.
-She is the 2018 World silver medalist and a five-time Japanese national medalist (bronze in 2015, silver in 2016, 2017, 2020, and 2022).
+She is a 2022 Olympic team event silver medalist, the 2018 World silver medalist, the 2024 Skate America champion, a three-time Grand Prix silver medalist (2017 Cup of China; 2020 NHK Trophy; 2024 Grand Prix de France), a three-time Grand Prix bronze medalist (2016 and 2021 Grand Prix de France; 2017 Rostelecom Cup), a three-time Challenger Series medalist, and a six-time Japanese national medalist (bronze in 2015 and 2025, silver in 2016, 2017, 2020, and 2022).
 On the junior level, she is a two-time World Junior bronze medalist (2015, 2016), the 2014–15 Junior Grand Prix Final bronze medalist, and a two-time Japan Junior national champion (2015, 2016).
-She won a bronze medal in team event, representing Japan at the 2022 Winter Olympics.

-Higuchi is currently the 11th highest ranked women's singles skater in the world by the International Skating Union following the 2021–22 figure skating season.
-She is the seventeenth woman to land a clean triple Axel internationally and the fifth woman to land a clean triple Axel at the Olympics.
+Higuchi is the seventeenth woman to land a clean triple Axel internationally, the fourth woman to land a clean triple Axel at the Olympics, and one of two women (the other being Mao Asada) to land multiple clean triple axels at a single Olympics.

 Personal life

 Wakaba Higuchi was born January 2, 2001, in Tokyo, Japan.
 She is the youngest of three children — her brother, Daisuke, and sister, Saki, are five and eight years older, respectively.
+She studied at Meiji University's School of Commerce and graduated in 2023.

 Career

 Early career

+Higuchi began skating at age three and has been coached by Koji Okajima since the age of five.

-Higuchi began skating at age three.
-She appeared internationally on the novice level for three seasons beginning in 2011–2012.
+Higuchi appeared internationally on the novice level for three seasons beginning in 2011–2012.
 She won novice titles at the Gardena Spring Trophy, International Challenge Cup, and Asian Trophy.

 As the 2013 Japanese national novice champion, she was invited to skate in the gala at the 2013 NHK Trophy and 2014 World Championships.